sasilver75/obsidian/Articles/Building Scalable, Explainable, and Adaptive NLP Models with Retrieval (October 2021) {Omar Khattab, Chris Potts, Matei Zaharia}.md

 The post explores an emerging alternative, ==Retrieval-based NLP==, in which models directly "search" for information in a text corpus to exhibit knowledge, leveraging the representational strengths of language models while addressing the challenges above.

-Such models, like [[REALM]], [[Retrieval-Augmented Generation|RAG]], [[ColBERT]], and Baleen, are already advancing the SoTA for talks like open-domain QA and verification of complex claims, ==all with architectures that back their predictions with checkable sources== while while being 100-1000x smaller than GPT-3.
+Such models, like [[REALM]], [[Retrieval-Augmented Generation (Model)|RAG]], [[ColBERT]], and Baleen, are already advancing the SoTA for talks like open-domain QA and verification of complex claims, ==all with architectures that back their predictions with checkable sources== while while being 100-1000x smaller than GPT-3.

 ![[Pasted image 20240425221326.png]]